bradrivenburgh/portfolio/README.md

-# portfolio
+# My portfolio
-My first attempt at making a professional portfolio for web development.
+A site that acts as an introduction, a resume, and a repository for my best work.
+I will be updating it as I complete more projects and progress as a developer.